Legal deposit: Macau

 Decree-Law No. 72/89/M requires that copies of works published in Macau be deposited with the Macao Central Library.

 Malaysia

 In Malaysia, according to the Akta Penyerahan Bahan Perpustakaan 1986 (Deposit of Library Material Act 1986), five copies of printed library materials including books, printed materials, maps, charts and posters must be deposited to the National Library of Malaysia.
 In addition, two copies of non-printed library materials must also be deposited.

+Mexico

+In Mexico, the General Library Law states that two specimens of each physical book, publication, magazine, newspaper, map, brochure, poster, music sheet, record, movie or photograph published should be donated to each of the following libraries: National Library of Mexico, Biblioteca de México José Vasconcelos, Library of the Congress of Mexico, or one specimen if in electronic or digital format.

 Monaco

 In Monaco four copies of locally produced books, computer software and media must be deposited in the Bibliothèque Louis Notari.
 If fewer than 100 copies were produced only two copies are required.

 New Zealand

 Legal deposit was initiated in 1903 in New Zealand, and currently requires that copies of all printed documents and offline electronic documents (e.g. DVDs) be sent to the National Library of New Zealand within 20 working days of publication.
 It also empowers the National Librarian to make copies of Internet documents including websites.
 If asked for assistance in making copies of their Internet documents, publishers must comply within 20 working days.
 This process is given legal force by Part 4 of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003, as well as three supporting requirements notices.
 If more than 100 copies are printed in total, two copies must be provided, otherwise one.
 If the price of one copy is greater than $1,000 NZD, only one copy is required.